Auto-renew can be a real bug bear for new Etsy store owners. Find out how (and why) you should turn off auto-renew on your Etsy listings

 Common online ad tactics are provided as standard “out of the box” for all Etsy sellers.
 Things such as Google Shopping adverts put Etsy’s products at the top of “buyer intent” keyword searches.

 Etsy also offers Facebook retargeting adverts too.
 These are those annoying ads you see on Facebook for items you have recently looked at.
-Etsy are able to track your views and use Facebook’s marketing tools to “re-sell” those items to hopefully prompt you to re-engage with the site and to buy the items.
+Etsy is able to track your views and use Facebook’s marketing tools to “re-sell” those items to hopefully prompt you to re-engage with the site and to buy the items.

 TV and radio